whoami92-cyber/Gas-split/README.md

 # Gas-spli-app  make easy split gas payments with frends
 **here is link**
 [website](https://gas-spli-app.onrender.com)
- site is render free so its wakeuping so wait
+ site is render free so its wakeuping so wait  this site and code is done with `Acode termux on mobile`

  # Update
   update button text